idleberg/vite-plugin-valibot-env/README.md

 Default: `false`

 > [!CAUTION]
-> This option exists for testing purposes and is not recommended for use.
+> This option exists for testing purposes and is not recommended for other use.

 Throws an error rather than exiting gracefully when issues have been found in the schema.